EGENCO restores Kapichira Power Station

 Electricity Generation Company (EGENCO) Malawi Limited says it has restored Kapichira Power Station which was damaged by floods last year.

-Yesterday, EGENCO said they have managed to restore the power station and it is now back.
+“We are very happy to announce that we have started generating power from Kapichira Power Station again.
+We have so far two machines running each with a capacity of 32.4MW.

+“We are expecting to add another machine as we continue to build.
+We are targeting to have 3 out of 4 machines running as we continue to build the cofferdam.
+This will significantly reduce power blackouts in the country,” said Gwaza.

-Last year in January, tropical storm Cyclone Ana hit most parts of the Southern Region where it caused a lot of damage.
+Last year in January, Cyclone Ana hit most parts of the Southern Region where it caused a lot of damage.

 At Kapichira, the floods resulted in overtopping of the Shire River River training dike and fuse plug, erosion of the main dam slopes and damage to steel structures on the spillway bridge of the station.